youvegotmoxie/nixos-ansible/README.md

 _On macOS you may need to put `keys.txt` in `~/Library/Application\ Support/sops/age`_

-Create the SOPS encryption config `~/.sops.yaml`
+Create the SOPS encryption config `~/.sops.yaml` Update `./users/$username/home.nix` with your key
+We do both, once for the initial bootstrap and then to let home-manager manage the file Afterwards you can delete the `~/.sops.yaml.hmback` file if you would like
 ```yaml
 keys:
   - &username $output-from-ssh-to-age-sops_ed25519.pub